-The two of us first learned of each other’s experiences – in early 2011, decades after the abuse took place.
-We found that it was deeply healing for us to be able to talk with each other.
-We had both suffered in silence for decades, wondering whether we were the only ones, so it was deeply meaningful to learn that we were not alone.
+HoraceMannSurvivor.org was originally started by two people – Joseph Cumming ‘77 and Ed Bowen ‘74 – who were sexually abused by Horace Mann teachers, but the site now serves a community of dozens who were abused at HM.
+The two of us first learned in early 2011 of each other’s experiences – decades after the abuse took place.
+For a video about this, see here.
+We found it healing to talk with each other.
+We had both suffered in silence for decades, wondering whether we were the only ones, so it was deeply meaningful to learn we were not alone.
 Our conversations were painful because they brought up humiliating memories, but it was a good kind of pain – the kind that heals.

 When Amos Kamil began researching his June 10, 2012 article in the New York Times Magazine, he found his way to us, and we were happy to help with his article.
 If you have not already read that article, please read it here: http://www.nytimes.com/2012/06/10/magazine/the-horace-mann-schools-secret-history-of-sexual-abuse.html.
-We know that many who read that article will experience both pain (as their own memories come rushing back) and relief (as they realize that they are not alone).
+We know that many who read that article will experience both pain (as your own memories come rushing back) and relief (as you realize you are not alone).

 We wish also to serve family members and loved-ones of abuse survivors at Horace Mann, as well as the wider Horace Mann community.
 We know that you too may be hurting and wondering how to help your loved-ones and friends who were abused.
 If you yourself were abused at Horace Mann, or if someone you know was abused at Horace Mann, we welcome you here – whether under a pseudonym or under your real name.
 If you want, we can put you in contact – confidentially – with other members of the HM Survivors’ Group.